Neolithic age :

 period is a very important period in human history.
 It shows the development of humans from

-hunter gatherer to permanent settlement.
+hunter gatherer to food producers and permanent settlement.
 But however during Neolithic period

 wide spread of diseases started like influenza, cholera.
 This could be because the people have started